-Paraguay plans to move its embassy in late May, following the US, Guatemala and Romania
+Paraguay to move its embassy in Israel to Jerusalem

 Paraguay will move its embassy in Israel to Jerusalem by the end of May, a Paraguay government spokesman and the Israeli foreign ministry said on Monday, following the United States, Guatemala and Romania.

 In a brief statement, Paraguay's foreign ministry said it had "begun the process of executing the presidential decision" to move the embassy.

 "We are very pleased by the important decision to move the Paraguayan embassy.
 This decision by [President Horacio] Cartes is fair and brave," Israeli ambassador Zeev Harel told daily newspaper ABC de Asuncion.

 The status of Jerusalem has long been an issue for negotiation between Israel and the Palestinians, but the Donald Trump administration broke from long-standing US policy on 6 December when the US president recognised the Holy City as Israel's capital.

 "Paraguay President Horacio Cartes plans to come to Israel by the end of the month to open an embassy in Jerusalem," Israeli Foreign Ministry spokesman Emmanuel Nahshon said in a statement.

 A Paraguay government spokesman said Cartes was scheduling a trip to Israel to move the embassy on 21 May or 22 May.